Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmFirewall.md

 New-AzureRmFirewall -Name "azFw" -ResourceGroupName "rg" -Location centralus -NatRuleCollection $ruleCollection
 ```

-This example creates a Firewall which allows all HTTPS traffic on port 443.
+This example created a Firewall which translated the destination IP and port of all packets destined to 10.1.2.3:80 to 10.2.3.4:8080

 ## PARAMETERS